Medicare

 Medicare Basics

-- Part A: Hospital Insurance – most people don’t have to pay a Part A premium, which helps cover inpatient hospital stays, skilled nursing facility care, hospice care, and some home health care
+- Part A: Hospital Insurance – most people don’t have to pay a Part A premium, which helps cover inpatient hospital stays, skilled nursing facility care, hospice care, and some home health care.

-- Part B: Medical Insurance – most people pay a monthly premium for Part B, which helps cover doctor’s services, outpatient care, medical supplies, and many preventative services
+- Part B: Medical Insurance – most people pay a monthly premium for Part B, which helps cover doctor’s services, outpatient care, medical supplies, and many preventative services.

-2024 Costs at a Glance
+2025 Costs at a Glance

-Part A Premium | The majority of people don't pay a monthly premium for Part A (sometimes called "premium-free Part A")
+The majority of people don’t pay a monthly premium for Part A (sometimes called “premium-free Part A”)

 |

-Part A Hospital Inpatient Deductible and Coinsurance | This is what you pay:
+Part A Hospital Inpatient Deductible and Coinsurance |

 |

-Part B Premium | $174.70 is the standard Part B premium amount for Part B, this could be higher depending on your income |
+Part B Premium | The standard Part B premium is $185, but could be higher depending on your income |

-Part B Deductible and Coinsurance | Your cost is $240 per year.
+Your cost is $257 per year.
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for:

 |